 Meatballs are usually associated with Italian cooking, though there are variants in other countries.
 American meatballs are somewhat different from the traditional Italian version.
 For starters, Italian meatballs are not served in a marinara sauce or with spaghetti except to cater to American tourists.
 Secondly, Italian meatballs can be made with many different types of meat instead of the mostly beef version familiar to most Americans.
 American meatballs are the invention of Italian immigrants who had limited access to traditional ingredients from the old country.
 They used what they had to create a dish that is now beloved by people from many backgrounds.

 Despite the differences between American and Italian meatballs, the herbs and spices that are used in each version are usually the same ones that you see all throughout Italian cooking.
-The best of these ingredients are:
+The best of these ingredients are below.

 Onion is another umami herb that you will find in a meatball recipe.
 The onion can be added in its fresh form (minced or grated), but adjustments may be needed to ensure that the meatball is not too moist.
 It is easier to simply add onion powder, which will not add any extra moisture.
 Onion powder is also less likely to result in pieces of onion falling into the oil and burning.